 Support in the residence halls will be provided by Residential Life staff, a Faculty-in-Residence Program, and a Resident Assistant Program.

 VinUni’s on-campus clinic aims to provide high-quality, accessible, and confidential care to our students and staff.
 Students are welcome to use the VinUni medical clinic as their primary health care resource for the duration of their time at the university.

 Quality Medical Care – The clinic is operated by qualified staff with experiences working in the best hospitals in the country.

-Conveniently Located – The clinic is situated on the second floor of VinUni’s main building, making it easily accessible.
+Conveniently Located – The clinic is situated on the first floor of VinUni’s main building, making it easily accessible.

 Accessible, Covered Services – All services are provided at no cost to VinUni students and staff.

 Easy-to-Use – The clinic operates both on a drop-in basis or by pre-booked appointments.

 At VinUni, we want students to have the right support at the right time.
 Counseling is available to all students who find they need to speak with someone for support.